Corp-T/ML-project/image captioning/README.md

-# Download flickr8k and name it flickr8k
+# Download flickr8k and name the folder flickr8k